SitecorePowerShell/Book/remoting.md

 [![SPE Remoting Module](http://img.youtube.com/vi/fGvT8eDdWrg/0.jpg)](http://www.youtube.com/watch?v=fGvT8eDdWrg "Click for a quick demo")

-The remoting services use a combiniation of a SOAP service (ASMX) and HttpHandler.
-Some features are disabled by default and should be configured as needed as can be seen in the [security section here](security.md).
+The remoting services use a combination of a SOAP service (ASMX) and HttpHandler (ASHX).
+Remoting features are disabled by default and should be configured as needed as can be seen in the [security section here](security.md).
 The SOAP service may require additional Windows authentication using the `-Credential` parameter which is common when logged into a Windows Active Directory domain.

 #### Windows Authenticated Requests

-If you have configured the services to run under *Windows Authentication* mode then you'll need to use the **Credential** parameter for the commands.
+If you have configured the web services to run under *Windows Authentication* mode in IIS then you'll need to use the **Credential** parameter for the commands.

 You'll definitely know you need it when you receive an error like the following: